Vyshnaviiii/OSD/README.md

 localhost:4200

-then our clien page will opens
+then our client page will opens

 SCREENSHOTS: